Best BC PNP Resource for International Graduates With Expiring PGWPs

 This decision depends on your CRS score and your PGWP expiry:

-• CRS above 400 + PGWP expiry within 12 months: Express Entry BC is the clear choice.
-The 600-point boost virtually guarantees a federal ITA within weeks, and total processing from nomination to PR takes 4–6 months.
+- Meet federal Express Entry requirements + PGWP expiry within 12 months: Express Entry BC may be the faster choice.
+The 600-point boost materially increases your CRS score, but a federal ITA still depends on the applicable draw rules and cutoff; total processing from nomination to PR is reported at 6–8 months.

-• CRS below 350 + PGWP expiry within 12 months: Base stream may be your only option, but you'll need the Bridging Open Work Permit to maintain status during the 13–18 month federal wait.
+- Cannot meet federal Express Entry requirements + PGWP expiry within 12 months: Base stream may be your available option, but you may need an appropriate work permit, such as a Bridging Open Work Permit once eligible, to maintain status during the 12–22 month federal wait.

 A resource that doesn't connect these three variables — CRS score, SIRS score, and PGWP expiry — leaves you guessing at the most consequential decision in the process.